 Trend #2: Everything is going on the internet

 When was the last time you went to a store and bought packaged software?
 Probably not in a while.
 More often we download software and install, but this too is getting less and less.
 Lately, web applications are getting so rich in functionality and feel that they are getting close to the richness of installed applications.
 This trend will continue with HTML 5.
-Not only will we experience even richer web applications, these web applications will have the capability to operate even offline and to store data on harddrives.
+Not only will we experience even richer web applications, these web applications will have the capability to

 Software-as-a-service will increasingly be the primary way to distribute and access software.
 What does this mean for business?
 It means that the cost of distributing software is coming crashing down as well.
 You no longer need a massive manufacturing, packaging, distribution and retailing operation just to deliver your software.
 Even the cost of hosting software on internet servers is coming crashing down, with cloud computing.
 Again, the playing field is increasingly being leveled for smaller, more nimble software companies to compete against the giants.